ofloveandhate/markdown2canvas/docs/tutorials/making_your_first_course.rst

 	course_folder/_tools/content_all.txt            # a txt file with names of content folders

-Here's a script I use in DS710:
+Here's a script I use in DS710.  🎯 Copy-paste it.

 .. code-block:: python